lumi-ai-factory/data_management/content/1-2_governance_trust_and_scalable_AI.md

 - avoiding the upload of sensitive, restricted, or unpublished material without safeguards
 - understanding how tools store, retain, or reuse input data

-Choosing approved tools, applying anonymization where needed, and enforcing clear usage rules reduce both ethical and operational risk.
+Choosing approved tools, applying anonymization where needed, and enforcing clear usage rules defined by your organization reduce both ethical and operational risk.

 ## Integrity, reproducibility, and long‑term trust